Céline Hervieux-Payette: Career

 In the 1970s, Hervieux-Payette served as a political aide to the Quebec government of Premier Robert Bourassa.
-She also served as an administrator, as president and commissioner of the Le Gardeur School Board, and director of public relations for Steinberg Inc., a Quebec grocery and department store business.
+She also served as an administrator, as president and commissioner of the Le Gardeur School Board, and as director of public relations for Steinberg Inc., a Quebec grocery and department store business.

 Hervieux-Payette was first elected to the House of Commons of Canada in the 1979 election as the Liberal Member of Parliament for Mercier.
-She was re-elected in the 1980 election, and became parliamentary secretary to the Solicitor General of Canada.
+She was re-elected in the 1980 election and became parliamentary secretary to the Solicitor General of Canada.
 In 1983, she was appointed by Prime Minister Pierre Trudeau to the Canadian Cabinet as Minister of State (Fitness and Amateur Sport).
 She then served as Minister of State (Youth) from January to June 1984.

 She was not appointed to the Cabinet of John Turner, who succeeded Trudeau as Liberal leader and prime minister in June 1984.
-She stood as a candidate in the 1984 election, but was defeated.
+She stood as a candidate in the 1984 election but was defeated.

-She returned to the private sector and served as vice-president, business ventures at the SNC Group, an engineering and manufacturing firm, from 1985 to 1989.
-From 1991 to 1995, she was Vice-President, Regulatory and Legal Affairs for Fonorola Inc., a telecommunications firm.
-She has been counsellor for Fasken Martineau DuMoulin since 1995.
+She returned to the private sector and served as vice president of business ventures at the SNC Group, an engineering and manufacturing firm, from 1985 to 1989.
+From 1991 to 1995, she was vice president of Regulatory and Legal Affairs for Fonorola Inc., a telecommunications firm.
+She began working as a counsellor for Fasken Martineau DuMoulin in 1995.

 Hervieux-Payette attempted to re-enter the House of Commons in the 1988 and 1993 elections but was defeated in both attempts.
 In 1995, she returned to Parliament when she was appointed to the Senate of Canada by Jean Chrétien.

 On January 18, 2007, Hervieux-Payette was appointed Leader of the Opposition in the Senate by Liberal leader Stéphane Dion, whom she had supported during the leadership race.
-She also became Quebec lieutenant for Stéphane Dion in October 2007.
+She also became Quebec lieutenant for Stéphane Dion on October 16, 2007.

-On November 3, 2008 she was succeeded as Leader of the Opposition by Jim Cowan.
+On November 3, 2008, she was succeeded as Leader of the Opposition by Jim Cowan.